-You have to search a bit to find the only gay bar in Milwaukee's downtown area.
-The aptly named This Is It (418 E. Wells St., 414-278-9192) is centrally located but through a discreet door along the middle of East Wells Street, just west of Cathedral Square.
-And what a great little gem it is—you can walk here from downtown hotels and restaurants, and inside you'll find a classic retro-fabulous speakeasy with Tiffany-style lamps, a long bar, and a bench of comfy seating with small cocktail tables.
-This Is It has a certain Mad Men-esque chic: guys in suits drop by early in the evening while the late crowd is more eclectic and includes a lot of patrons strolling in after having attended local theater productions and concerts, or having had dinner at one of downtown's many fine restaurants.
+- This Is It!: You have to search a bit to find this gay bar in Milwaukee's downtown area, which opened in 1968 and is one the longest-running gay bars in the state.
+The place is centrally located but only discovered through a discreet door along the middle of East Wells Street, just west of Cathedral Square.
+And what a great little gem it is—you can walk here from downtown hotels and restaurants, and inside you'll find a classic retro-fabulous speakeasy with Tiffany-style lamps and a long bar, and comfortable seating with small cocktail tables.
+This Is It! has a certain "Mad Men" type of chic: Guys in suits drop by early in the evening while the late crowd is more eclectic and includes a lot of patrons strolling in after having attended local theater productions and concerts, or having had dinner at one of downtown's many fine restaurants.